rammussenna/rings-of-the-damned/core_mechanics.md

 ###  Adaptive AI (Later Layers)

-- From Layer 5 (Wrath) onward, enemies:
+- From Layer 4 (GREED) onward, enemies:
   - React to your equipped rings
   - Mimic your last ability used (Bosses/ mini bosses only)